dssgabriel/master-thesis/src/chapters/2-context.typ

 *Open Multi-Processing (OpenMP)* /*cite*/is an API specification for shared-memory parallel programming that also supports offloading to hardware accelerators.
 It is based on compiler directives for C/C++ and Fortran programming languages.
 Similarly to SYCL, standard CPU code can be automatically offloaded to the GPU by annotating the relevant section using OpenMP `pragma omp target` clauses.
 OpenMP is well-known in the field of HPC as it is the primary tool for fine-grain, shared-memory parallelism on CPUs.

 *Kokkos* /*cite*/is a modern C++ performance portability programming ecosystem that provides mechanisms for parallel execution on hardware accelerators.
 Unlike other programming models, Kokkos implements GPU offloading using a variety of backends (CUDA, HIP, SYCL, OpenMP, etc.).
 Users write their kernels in standard C++ and can choose their preferred backend for code generation.
 Kokkos also provides useful memory abstractions, tools, and compute libraries targeted for HPC use cases.

 === Performance benefits and HPC use cases

 Historically, GPUs have primarily been used for graphics-intensive tasks like 3D modeling, rendering, or gaming.
-However, their highly parallelized design also makes them appealing for HPC workloads which often induce a large number of computations that can be performed concurrently.
+However, their highly parallelized design also makes them appealing for HPC workloads, which often induce a large number of computations that can be performed concurrently.
 Applications that are primarily compute-bound can benefit from significant performance improvements when executed on GPUs.
 Modern HPC systems have already taken advantage of GPUs by tightly incorporating them into their design.
 Around 98% of the peak performance of modern supercomputers such as Frontier (\#1 machine on the June 2023 TOP500 ranking/*cite*/) comes from GPUs, making it crucial to use them efficiently.
-// Talk about FP precision?
-AI influence on GPU designs conflicting with HPC interests?
+Moreover, 9 machines in the top 10 are equipped with GPUs, further demonstrating their importance.
+#linebreak()
+The convergence between HPC and AI is a contributing factor to the hardware-accelerator trend, especially in exascale class systems.
+However, it is important to note that while both fields can benefit from GPUs, their uses of the hardware are entirely different.
+Indeed, most AI workloads can profit from reduced floating-point (FP) precision.
+Notably, they can leverage specialized tensor cores found in modern GPUs to further enhance the performance of AI workloads, which predominantly depend on dense matrix operations.
+This is not the case for HPC, which, most of the time, requires the use of double-precision floating-point arithmetic.
+As AI continues to gain significant momentum and attract a growing user base, it may impact the design of the next generation of GPUs.
+This influence could lead to a shift towards prioritizing more tensor cores and reduced floating-point precision, potentially at the expense of HPC's interests.

 == The Rust programming language